Skip to content

 Selank, a Peptide Analog of Tuftsin, Attenuates Aversive Signs of Morphine Withdrawal in Rats

-Single IP injection of Selank (0.3 mg/kg) reduced morphine withdrawal syndrome index by 39.6% in dependent rats.
-Attenuated convulsions, ptosis and postural disorders, with efficacy close to diazepam 2 mg/kg.
+Single IP injection of Selank (0.3 mg/kg) reduced morphine withdrawal syndrome index by 39.6% in rats.
+Significantly attenuated convulsions, ptosis and postural disorders, with efficacy close to diazepam 2 mg/kg.

 PMID 36322304View on PubMed